Social impact of the COVID-19 pandemic in the United Kingdom: Sport

 The Olympic Boxing Qualification tournament for European boxers was suspended after three days of competition.
 Several coaches and athletes who attended the event later tested positive and thought that they had caught COVID-19 from the event.
-The International Olympic Committee said that it's boxing task force were not aware of any link between the event and the virus.
+The International Olympic Committee said that its boxing task force were not aware of any link between the event and the virus.

 No sport was allowed to take place in England until 1 June.
 On 31 May 2020, the Department for Digital, Culture, Media and Sport (DCMS) announced the return of live competitive sport with the condition of being played with safety assured in terms of social distancing and a carefully controlled environment.
 According to the ruling, the sporting events will have no spectators in attendance and take place behind closed doors.
 The first competitive sport to be held in the UK since the suspension of events was Snooker's Championship League at the Marshall Arena in Milton Keynes.

 In July it was announced that a trial of fans in attendance at events would happen.
 These included horse racing, cricket and snooker events.
 In the wake of several local lockdowns being implemented the trial of fans attending events was stopped at the beginning of August.
 Spectators had been present for the first day of the World Snooker Championship, with World Snooker Chairman Barry Hearn hoping that people would be allowed to watch the final.
 People had also attended the Goodwood Festival but were prevented to do so for the final day.
 Cricket matches involving Surrey and Middlesex and Warwickshire and Northamptonshire which would have had fans in attendance for the first two days were played behind close doors.

 Spectators were allowed to attend the final of the World Snooker Championship with trails beginning again with a view for all sports to allow to have fans attend from the 1 October.
 On the 9 September the plan to allow fans back in October was placed under review, before a complete stop of the trial and abandoning of fans to return in October on 22 September.
 Rugby Union matches involving Bath and Gloucester and Bristol and Leicester and a horse racing meeting at Newmarket which were part of the trial would no longer have any attendees.